ProvableHQ/leo/documentation/language/programs_in_practice/functions.md

 ## View Functions

 A `view fn` is a read-only entry point.
-It is declared inside a `program {}` block with the `view` modifier and exposes a query that can be evaluated by a node without producing a transaction.
+Declare it in a `program {}` block with the `view` modifier.
+A node can evaluate the resultant query without a transaction.

 ```leo file=../../code_snippets/functions/view_basic/src/main.leo#file showLineNumbers
 ```